-- 5 After selecting the optional packages, click Next. - 6 (Conditional) If there are package dependencies for the packages you selected to install, you must install them to install the selected package.
+- 5 After selecting the optional packages, click Next. - 6 (Conditional) If the packages you selected to install have package dependencies, you must install them to install the selected package.
 Click OK to install the package dependencies listed. - 7 (Conditional) If more than one type of package dependency must be installed, you are presented with these packages separately.
 Continue to click OK to install any additional package dependencies. - 8 (Conditional) The Common Settings page is only displayed if the Common Settings package is installed as a dependency.
 On the Install Common Settings page, fill in the following fields: